 - 5 mg selenium (8 percent DV)

 You can put 1 tsp flax seed with any beverage of choice; or you can consume it on the side with water.
 It is important to have flax seed with liquids as it can obstruct the intestines and cause bloating.

-To add flax seeds in smoothies and juices put one tablespoon of flaxseed in a bowl.
+To add flax seeds in smoothies and juices put one tablespoon in a bowl.
 Pour enough water to submerge the seeds and leave them overnight.
 Add the swollen seeds in a smoothie or juice mixture and blend or stir.
 The nutty flavor goes well with fruits and vegetables.

 To add a nutty flavor to cookies, cupcakes, cakes etc you can add 1 tablespoon of flax seed in baking goodies.